mengjian0502/eee511_team3_assignment/assignment01/assignment01_readme.md

 python3 mackey_glass_series.py
 ```

-The source code is from [NoLiTSA](https://github.com/manu-mannattil/nolitsa).
+The source code of the data generator is from [NoLiTSA](https://github.com/manu-mannattil/nolitsa).
 The generated dataset will be directly saved into the `./mackey-glass/data/` folder.